Pereira leads PGA Championship; Woods withdraws after 79

 AP Golf Writer

-For Tiger Woods, his slide on a battered right leg seemed to last all day in what turned out to be his last round.
-Woods withdrew for the first time in a major as a pro.
-He limped around Southern Hills for a 79, his worst score ever in the PGA Championship.
+Zalatoris also had a late recovery, though his early damage was significant.
+Leading by one at the start of the round, confident as ever that his game is suited for the toughest tests, Zalatoris dropped four shots in seven holes to fall five behind.

+He was helped by Pereira running into trouble, too — it seemed everyone did — by making four bogeys in a five-hole stretch around the turn.
+Zalatoris had a pair of birdies on the back nine for a 73 and was still very much in the mix.

-At stake for the 27-year-old Pereira is a chance to become the first PGA Tour rookie to win a major since Keegan Bradley in the 2011 PGA Championship.
+Pereira, a PGA Tour rookie, was the Korn Ferry Tour player of the year in 2021.
+No tour rookie has won a major since Keegan Bradley in the 2011 PGA Championship.

 “I was playing really good and suddenly I made four bogeys in five holes.
 It was a tough place to be at that moment,” he said.
 “But just found myself from 13 on.
 Those holes are pretty tough.
 So really happy how I ended up playing.
 The birdie on 18 was a bonus.